AllTheBacteria/AllTheBacteria/reproducibility/All-samples/assembly/README.md

 By default, reads are downloaded with `enaDataGet`.
 To use `sracha` instead, add `--download_method sracha`.
 To try multiple download methods, give a comma-separated list, for example `--download_method enaDataGet,sracha`.
-Each method is tried up to five times before moving to the next method.
+The method list is tried in order up to three times, so `enaDataGet,sracha` tries `enaDataGet`, then `sracha`, then repeats that order.
 The `sracha` method runs `sracha get` with one thread, one connection, and `--split split-files`, using sracha's default NCBI download source.
 ENA metadata is still downloaded and written to `ena_meta.json`, but the ENA FASTQ MD5 check is only applied when using `enaDataGet`.